 Patients should be encouraged to identify their essential care partners.
 Once identified, a facility staff person (or people) who is designated as a point person for essential care partners ensures smooth and effective coordination of the essential care partner responsibilities, provides supportive education with information regarding infection prevention and control measures, and offers clear and consistent communication.
 In addition, the point person could liaise with staff to ensure they are aware of who the essential care partners are, highlight relevant policies and provide guidance in the case of any conflicts.
 Currently there is often no single source of information for essential care partner policies and practices, causing unnecessary confusion for patients, essential care partners and staff.

-These resources provide examples of clear communication of mutual expectations and processes related to identification of essential care partners, as well as tools that can be used to formalize these expectations through mutual obligation charters or pledges.
-The mutual expectations are often communicated clearly on websites; however, may also be reviewed during staff training and essential care partner orientation.
-In some settings, essential care partners must apply, register or even sign up for specific days.
+These resources provide examples of clear communication of mutual expectations and processes related to identification of essential care partners, as well as tools that can be used to formalize these expectations.
+Mutual expectations are often communicated clearly on websites; however, may also be reviewed during staff training and essential care partner orientation.

 Alberta Health Services is a province-wide health system.
 Their COVID-19 task force creates communication and resources to support the entire system, which covers multiple settings and patient groups.
-Among their tools are co-designed pamphlets that describe the risks and roles of ECPs.
+Among their tools are co-designed pamphlets that describe the roles of Designated Support Persons.

 Bruyère is an academic health centre with multiple sites including long-term care facilities in Ottawa, Ontario.
 Their Designated Carer Program welcomes essential care partners into their facilities and includes a pledge outlining their roles and responsibilities.